riastrad/cyberbspace/pages/home.md

 Like most personal sites, I use this space to house two different aspects of my digital life: a personal blog and an often out-of-date resume.
 I update the blog whenever something strikes me as worth writing a bit about, it also has some decades-old travel writing.

-If you prefer the social web rather than just being talked at, you can find me squatting [over on Mastodon](https://zirk.us/@riastrad).
+If you prefer the social web rather than just being talked at, you can find me squatting <a rel="me" href="https://zirk.us/@riastrad">over on Mastodon</a>.
 If you're wondering why Mastodon instead of Twitter, I wrote [a little post](/notes/2022/bye-bye-birdie/) to try to articulate why I decided to leave.

 </div>
 <script type="text/javascript" src="./scripts/currently-reading.js"></script>